-- 3. The draft BCR-P of BDO cover personal data transferred, directly or indirectly, from BDO members acting as processors in the EEA to entities of the group outside the EEA and processed by those entities outside the EEA acting as sub-processors. - 4.
-Concerned data subjects include clients for which a BDO member is acting as a processor and suppliers, sub-contractors and other third parties doing business with or interacting with BDO, including client counterparties and advisers. - 5.
-The draft BCR-P of BDO have been scrutinised according to the procedures set up by the EDPB.
-The SAs assembled within the EDPB have concluded that the draft BCR-P of BDO contain all elements required under Article 47 GDPR and WP257 rev01, in concordance with the draft decision of the BCR Lead SA submitted to the EDPB for an opinion.
+- 3. The draft BCR-P of Kumon Group cover the collection of, transfer between, and all other processing by the Kumon Group Companies6 of personal data originating in the EEA, when the Kumon Group Companies act as data processors for a third party. - 4.
+Concerned data subjects include franchise instructors, students studying (or interested in studying) in the Kumon program and students' parents. - 5.
+The draft BCR-P of Kumon Group have been scrutinised according to the procedures set up by the EDPB.
+The SAs assembled within the EDPB have concluded that the Kumon Group draft BCRs-P contain all elements required under Article 47 GDPR and WP257 rev01, in concordance with the draft decision of the BCR Lead SA submitted to the EDPB for an opinion.
 Therefore, the EDPB does not have any concerns that need to be addressed.